daniel-frak/dummy4j/extending-dummy4j.md

 ## Parser

-The parser recognizes two placeholders:
+The parser recognizes three placeholders:
 * `#{key.path}` - will resolve to a random value from the list of data definitions using the provided key path; The resolved value may itself be an expression.
 If the path resolves to a list of keys (instead of values), a random one of them will be returned.
+ The value will always be taken from a single locale (the first one which contains values for the path).
+* `#{{key.path}}` (since SNAPSHOT) - like above, but will return a random value from the superset of all locales' values.
 * `#` - will resolve to a random digit between 0 and 9

-Dummy4j can resolve expressions, which are a mix of the aforementioned placeholders and other characters , e.g.:
+Dummy4j can resolve expressions, which are a mix of the aforementioned placeholders and other characters, e.g.:

 * `#{name.male_first_name} #{name.last_name}`
 * `##-###`